Hypnobirthing has been in the news quite a lot recently, but what does it actually entail?

 A 2004 study found insufficient evidence to prove that it reduces or eliminates pain in childbirth.

-They cannot guarantee a completely pain-free labour – 65-70% of hypnobirthing mums don’t need any pain relief.
+They cannot guarantee a completely pain-free labour – 65-70 per cent of hypnobirthing mums don’t need any pain relief.
 Around 20% only require something mild like gas and air.

 There’s a whole host of celebrities who’ve tried hypnobirthing, including Suzanne Shaw, Billie Faiers, Pamela Anderson and Angelina Jolie.